Pomax/are-we-flying/docs/index.md

 ![our map icon](./plane-marker.png)

 Oh yeah: we're getting fancy.
-We're not using a simple little pin, we're cramming as much MSFS information into our marker as we can:
+We're not using a simple little pin with a text bubble, we're cramming as much MSFS information into our marker as we can:

 - Up top we have the current altitude above the ground in feet, with the altitude relative to sea level in parentheses.
 - Down below, the speed in knots.
-- In the center, we have the plane itself, offset vertically based on its altitude.
+- In the center, we have the plane itself, offset vertically based on its altitude, with a picture that looks like the in-game plane.
 - Below it, on the ground, we have the same plane but blurred and made translucent so it looks like a ground shadow.
 - Also below the plane we have an altitude line connecting the plane to its GPS position on the map,
 - as well as a line indicating both the current heading and speed of the plane.
-- The outer compass ring represents the magnetic compass as we'd see it inside the plane,
+- The outer compass ring represents the magnetic compass as we see it inside the plane,
 - and the an inner compass ring represents the "true" north, based on GPS.
 - The outer ring has a red "heading bug" that points in the direction that the plane should be going according to the autopilot,
 - as well a green "current heading" marker so we don't have to guess our heading based on the speed line.